visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 If you are writing a conversion utility or if you have a simulation code written in C, C++, or Fortran then writing out Silo_ files is a good choice for getting your data into VisIt_.
 One reason for this is that among all of VisIt_'s plugins, the Silo plugin is likely one of the most advanced in terms of the various data features it supports.
 This section will illustrate how to use the Silo_ library to write out various types of scientific data.
-Since the Silo_ library provides bindings for multiple languages, including C, Fortran, and Python, the source code examples that demonstrate a particular topic will be given in more than 1 programming language, when appropriate.
+Since the Silo_ library provides bindings for multiple languages, including C, Fortran, and Python, the source code examples that demonstrate a particular topic will be given in more than one programming language, when appropriate.
 One goal of this section is to provide examples that are complete enough so that they can be readily adapted into working source code.
 This section will not necessarily explain all of the various arguments to function calls in the Silo_ library.
 You can refer to the `Silo Manual <https://software.llnl.gov/Silo/manual.html>`_ for more information.